Writing Tasks

 to store.
 Right now only storing files under $CIRRUS_WORKING_DIR

-folder as artifacts is supported with a total size limit of 1G for a community task and with no limit on your own infrastructure.
+folder as artifacts is supported with a total size limit of 1G for a free task and with no limit on your own infrastructure.

 In the example below, Build and Test task produces two artifacts: binaries